5 Best Reasons to Move Your Invoicing and Payments Online

 eBilling. eInvoicing.
 Electronic presentment and payment. eAdoption.

 Whatever you want to call it, it means transitioning your customers away from paper invoices and checks, towards receiving invoices and making payments online.
-Electronic invoicing and payments isn’t just an environmentally-friendly trend, it’s a brilliant way to save money, increase your cash flow, and improve A/R team efficiency, all while making your customers happier.
+Electronic invoicing and payments isn’t just an environmentally-friendly trend, it’s a brilliant way to save money, increase your cash flow, and improve accounts receivable (AR) team efficiency, all while making your customers happier.